Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

 #pagebreak()

 #subsubsection("Midpoint UI Tests")
-Now that we have reached the midpoint of our project, we have given our UI mock to a select few people for testing and reviewing purposes.
-The idea is the get feedback early so that we can still change our UI without much effort and time.
-Because it's only a UI mock test, we couldn't go into much depth or go by the UI Tests defined above, because it simply was not possible to test it as it hasn't been implemented yet.
+Reaching the project's midpoint, the UI mock of ReSet was given out to a select few people for testing and reviewing purposes.
+The idea is the get feedback early so that there is still enough time to change the UI without much effort.
+Because it's only a UI mock test, it wasn't possible to ask for feedback for all tests defined in  @UITests because it hasn't been implemented yet.

 - *Navigation feedback*
 The feedback is very positive, especially with mention to the ability to show